Get a ethinyl estradiol prescription online for birth control

 Get convenient and affordable ethinyl estradiol prescriptions available for same-day pickup at your pharmacy.
 Ethinyl estradiol is a synthetic form of the female sex hormone estrogen that is commonly used in combination with a progesterone hormone in birth control pills.
 Talk to a health care provider on Sesame to start treatment right away.

-See a doctor now and get ethinyl estradiol at your local pharmacy today
+See a doctor or provider and get ethinyl estradiol at your local pharmacy today

 What is ethinyl estradiol?